merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 #### ::::::::::

-#### 7. If you're a this stage, you're in luck.
+#### 7. If you're at this stage, you're in luck.
 Everything should work.

 Go into the MalariaSimulation folder (off of the root folder) and choose one of the .yml files.
 These are input files that contain all of the simulation's parameters.